-The Charles B. Heiser Graduate Fellowship in Plant Evolution was established in 2002.
-It honors Distinguished Emeritus Professor Charles Heiser, who died on June 11, 2010.
+The Charles B. Heiser Graduate Fellowship in Plant Evolution was established in 2002 by colleagues, friends, and former students to honor Distinguished Professor Emeritus Charles Heiser, who died on June 11, 2010.
 The fellowship was first awarded in 2009.

 About Charles B. Heiser